kardolus/chatgpt-cli/README.md

 ## Configuration

 The chatGPT CLI uses a two-level configuration system.
-The default configuration is read from the file `utils/constants.go` located within the package.
-These default values are:
+The default values are:

 ```yaml
 model: gpt-3.5-turbo